Revathi-Gangadaran/Coffee_Sales/README.md

 ### Contact:
-For any questions or inquiries, please contact Revathi Gangadaran at [revathigangadaran@gmail.com].
+For any questions or inquiries, please contact [revathigangadaran@gmail.com].